One Night Stand (2008): Storylines

+The event included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw, SmackDown, and ECW brands, while storylines were produced on WWE's weekly television shows, Raw, SmackDown, and ECW.

 The main feud heading into One Night Stand on the Raw brand was between Triple H and Randy Orton over the WWE Championship.
-At Backlash, a Fatal-Four Way Elimination match took place for the WWE Championship.
-The contestants were Orton, Triple H, John Cena and John "Bradshaw" Layfield (JBL).
+At Backlash, a fatal four-way elimination match took place for the WWE Championship.
+The contestants were Orton, Triple H, John Cena, and John "Bradshaw" Layfield (JBL).
 Triple H won the match after last eliminating Orton to win the WWE title.
-At Judgment Day, Triple H defended the WWE Championship against Orton in a Steel cage match.
+At Judgment Day, Triple H defended the WWE Championship against Orton in a Steel Cage match.
 Triple H won the match after a Pedigree to retain the title.
 On the May 19 episode of Raw, General Manager William Regal booked a tag team match between Orton and JBL against Cena and Triple H. If Orton and JBL won, they would have received re-matches against Triple H and Cena, respectively, at One Night Stand in an extreme match of their choosing.
 If Cena and Triple H had won, however, then the pair would have faced each other for the WWE Championship, with Regal choosing the match type.
 After Orton and JBL won the tag team match, Orton announced that he and Triple H would compete in a Last Man Standing match for the WWE Championship at One Night Stand.
 JBL announced that he and Cena would compete in a First Blood match at One Night Stand.

-Another feud heading into One Night Stand, was between Shawn Michaels and Batista.
+Another feud heading into One Night Stand was between Shawn Michaels and Batista.
 The feud began after Batista expressed his remorse over the retirement of Ric Flair at WrestleMania, which was caused by Michaels getting the pinfall over Flair in Flair's career threatening match.
 During the rivalry, a match between Batista and Michaels took place at Backlash, with Chris Jericho as the special guest referee.
 At the end of the match, Michaels appeared to suffer a knee injury, lowering Batista's guard until Michaels sprang up to perform Sweet Chin Music on him and defeated him by pinfall.
-In following weeks, Batista and Jericho remained skeptical about Michaels' injury, then Michaels admitted to Jericho that he'd staged the injury on the May 12 edition of Raw.
-Batista defeated Jericho on the May 19, 2008 episode of Raw to earn the right to face Michaels at One Night Stand in a Stretcher match.
+In following weeks, Batista and Jericho remained skeptical about Michaels' injury, then Michaels admitted to Jericho that he'd staged the injury on the May 12 episode of Raw, Batista defeated Jericho on the May 19, 2008 episode of Raw to earn the right to face Michaels at One Night Stand in a Stretcher match.